Maverick-bfw/Avalanche_db/README.md

 after that the code is ready to run with python 2.7.

 A pop up should open and you should pick what folder the input data is located.

+Folium package may make problems. with anaconda install it with command below
+  "conda install -c conda-forge folium "

+folium has been added to anacondas base environment to add this base environment to atom use following commands "source activate base"
+"python -m ipykernel install --user --name base"